yznerf/yznerf.github.io/_portfolio/cli.md

 * Time consuming work => Script it!
 * A boring task? => Script it!
 * Strange errors => Find more of them (via script) until you find the cause
-* Reoccuring problem with known condition => Prevention by monitoring the condition (via script)
+* Reoccuring problems with a known condition => Prevention by monitoring the condition (via script)

+I should not forget: The Open Source Community operates, to a large extend on the command line.
+There is loads of software, that you can get for free (but don't forget to pay it forward or back by supporting projects every once in a while) if you can operate the command line.
+<br><br>
 So, if you are starting out in IT: Get to know your command line and therefore your systems.
 Dive in and find out!
-Otherwise you'll only scratch the surface of what is possible and you will have to pay for software and features, which you could render needless, if you develop the solution yourself. <br> <br>
+Otherwise you'll only scratch the surface of what is possible and you will have to pay for software and features, which you could render useless, if you develop the solution yourself. <br><br>
 You'll get faster, smarter and - in the long run - wiser.